 Beyond 2022, the global medical device market will be marked by a rise in the frequency of chronic diseases and a growing geriatric population.
 This leads to increased use of technologically advanced devices for early disease detection and the development of automated systems.

 Percentage of device presence in the US (as classified by US FDA).
 In-vitro diagnostics emerged as the largest segment in the year 2022 (medical devices are classified under different sub-sectors based on their product type, application, and technology risk).

-Our report includes an in-depth analysis of the medical device market, market forecasts, and trends for 2021 and beyond.
+Our report includes an in-depth analysis of the medical device market, market forecasts, and trends for 2022 and beyond.
 We will also cover medical device classification, market share by segmentation, market dynamics, and key trends.
-A review of the major players' product portfolios and recent developments, along with high-level industry trends, opportunities, and challenges in the medical device sector, will also be included.
+A review of the major players' product portfolios, recent developments, high-level industry trends, opportunities, and challenges in the medical device sector will also be included.